A Little Sister of Everybody: Plot

-Hugh Travers, Jr. (Fisher) is left in charge of a large manufacturing business in Manhattan's Lower East Side through the death of his father, and is confronted by considerable unrest among the employees due to the socialist doctrines preached by Ivan Marask (Sarno).
-Disguising himself as a poor factory worker, he labors in his own mill and thus becomes interested in Nicholas Marinoff (Dowling), a socialist writer, and his niece Celeste Janvier (Love).
+Hugh Travers Jr. is left in charge of a large manufacturing business in Manhattan's Lower East Side through the death of his father, and is confronted by considerable unrest among the employees due to the socialist doctrines preached by Ivan Marask.
+Disguising himself as a poor factory worker, he labors in his own mill and thus becomes interested in Nicholas Marinoff, a socialist writer, and his niece Celeste Janvier.
 Discharged for inciting the workers to violence, Marask determines to kill Travers.
 He tells Celeste of his intention, and they both arrive at the Travers home at the same time.
 The young woman spoils his aim, so the shot meant for Travers goes wild.
 Marask is astonished to discover that the man he knew as Hughes is Travers, and his astonishment is shared by Celeste.
 Travers tells them of his planned reforms for the employees and of his love for Celeste.